 – one 3-course gourmet dinner wines and spirits excluded

 Additional services such as luggage transport, private transfer to/from, bike rental, shall be quoted upon request.

 The ride is hosted by an english speaking local expert (bike host) from our group.
 He’s not a licensed tour guide but a volunteer, fine connoisseur of the places, culture and oenogastronomy.
-He will pay his expenses like any other but it woud be nice to split his bills (accommodation and meals) amongst the participants.
-If you enjoyed the tour you can tip him at the end.
+If you enjoyed the ride, you are welcome to leave him a gratuity.